fieldse/custom-chrome-new-tab-page/README.md

 1. Install: `npm install`
 2. Start the styles builder: `./build.sh`
-3. Modify the page: edit the content of `/src/index.html.
+3. Modify the page: edit the contents of `/src/index.html` to your liking.

 Styles are built to `/src/css/style.css`

-## Author
+## Maintainer

-- Matt Fields - hello@mattfields.dev
+👋🏻 Matt Fields - hello@mattfields.dev

+🚀 Hire me!
+I'm available for work.

 ## Project